top of page

 Jacob Littlebear Co-Host of Focus Black Oklahoma .png

-AUTUMN BROWN is an assistant professor with the Oklahoma Oral History Research Program at Oklahoma State University-STW.
+DR. AUTUMN BROWN is an assistant professor with the Oklahoma Oral History Research Program at Oklahoma State University-STW.
 In addition to her role at OSU she owns a research consulting business called Winona Jewel Research Consulting, LLC.
 Her aim is to amplify marginalized voices, specifically Black voices, through oral storytelling.

 JACOB LITTLEBEAR is a Mvskoke citizen of Yuchi and Shawnee descent and a Marine Corps veteran.